edtechre/pybroker/README.md

 ## AI-Powered Stock News

 Stay informed with AI-powered news on top trending stocks.
-Discover [www.trendninja.ai](https://www.trendninja.ai) for the latest updates!
+See [www.trendninja.ai](https://www.trendninja.ai) for the latest updates!